First, W3M chooses a Team Contact to manage the group creation process.

 W3M approval of a charter is required unless there are no substantive changes.

-The W3M process for approving new Charters is described in the (Team-only) documentation on creating or modifying an activity.
-The Strategy or Project Lead informs the Comm Team of W3M approval by sending email to firstname.lastname@example.org, or the Head of Communications forwards the W3M action for information.
+The W3M process for approving new Charters is described in the (Team-only) documentation on W3M evaluation of Proposed Charter and AC Reviews.
+The Strategy or Project Lead (or delegate) informs the Comm Team of W3M approval by sending email to email@example.com, or the Head of Communications forwards the W3M action for information.

 Note: Is the Group aware that its charter is being extended?
-Please inform them before discussion within W3M.
+Please inform the group before discussion within W3M.

 W3M resolved to adopt the Policy on W3C Group Charter End Dates, effective 18 June 2015.

-If W3M resolves to extend a charter, the Strategy or Project Lead's message to the Comm Team should take the form of an extension announcement; see the charter extension template.
+If W3M resolves to extend a charter, the Strategy or Project Lead (or delegate) sends e-mail to the Comm Team in the form of an extension announcement; see the charter extension template.

 When a charter is extended, the Team Contact modifies the Charter in place as follows: